 Our first trip out into the community, where Steven had already built good relationships, was to Southernwood.
 This social housing complex contains 249 units and many of the children who lived there were already signed up to come to Holiday Bible Club.
-We were asked if we could paint a mural on one side of the perimeter wall.
+Usually, people paint their walls by contacting experts from https://www.myhousepainter.com/painters/florida/ to avail professional painting services.
+But we asked whether we could paint a mural on one side of the perimeter wall.
 While the youth spent an afternoon with their host families on the first weekend Steven, Courtney and the leaders went to do the base coat and turn the grey wall white ready to paint on.
 As you can see on the right we had to do a good job because we were being kept in check by one of the local children who wouldn’t hesitate to tell you if you missed a spot!

 The next time we visited Southernwood was on Wednesday afternoon.
 We had split into two groups with Matthew, Peter and Steven taking a group to continue on working in Greensleeves and Courtney and Hannah returning with a group to Southernwood.
 We did a second coat of white paint and thanks to the warm weather by the time we got to one end the other had dried and we were able to start putting the local children’s handprints on the bottom three panels as they had been asking all week at holiday club when they would get a chance to paint the wall.
 When we announced they could get in a line to get their hands painted they were all so enthusiastic that we had to quickly split as a team into hand painting, wall watch, the wash bucket and hand drying stations to try and keep as many clothes paint free as possible!

 On Thursday we split again in the afternoon, and as Courtney’s visit to East London had ended, Pete and Hannah took some of the team back to Southernwood to start painting on the remaining panels of the wall.
-Despite no one really classifying themselves as an artist, Anna, Lucy Rachel, Rebecca and Amy and Pete did a great job of painting trees, rainbows a sun the moon and stars on the wall.
+Despite no one really classifying themselves as an artist, Anna, Lucy Rachel, Rebecca and Amy and Pete did a great job of painting trees (Extra resources are available here to maintain them properly), rainbows a sun the moon and stars on the wall.
 Hannah made an attempt at painting designs but found her forte was better keeping far away from the wall, mixing the red green and blue paint we had to get the rest of the colours for the rainbow.
 Of course while all of this was going on we were entertaining the kids as well who were always ready to play.
 In the end both the kids and local adults seemed really happy with the results of our work, well that or they are all just really polite.

 The other area we had the privilege of spending time in was Greensleeves place of safety for children.
 Steven had recently made a connection with Di and had identified two areas that we could help out with.
 One area was the large vegetable tunnel that was overgrown with weeds that needed cut down and removed.
 The other job was an out building that needed the wooden walls knocked down cleared out and rebuilt.